I preached this sermon when we were in the States last year. Today I’m posting the transcription and pictures for those who would like to read it.

 To pray that the Lord will move in powerful ways;

 To pray that the Lord will show His glory among the Roma, among other peoples, among your neighbors,

 To pray that God would show His glory both here in this church and in Europe among the Roma.

 That we would go to Him with an attitude of humility and true dependence, acknowledging that without Him all that we do is in vain, and that it won’t bring any lasting good.

 To realize that only God can bring reformation and resurrection life.
-So I want to just challenge you in the area of prayer and leave you with two very specific application points.

 To think about the Roma; to think about the needs that they have; to think about those who still need God’s word in their language.